Central limit theorem for an additive functional of the fractional Brownian motion: Preliminaries

 \end{lemma}

-\begin{proof} It is easy to see that when one of $m_i$ is odd, then the expectation is $0$.
+\begin{pf} It is easy to see that when one of $m_i$ is odd, the expectation is $0$.
 Suppose now that all $m_i$ are even.
-Denote by $\cF^B$ the $\si$-algebra generated by the fractional Brownian motion $B$.
+Denote by $\cF^B$ the $\si $-algebra generated by the fractional Brownian motion $B$.
 Since $W$ is a standard Brownian motion independent of $B$, we have